Phish: Billy Breathes, The Story of the Ghost, and The Siket Disc: 1996–1999

-In April 1998, the band embarked on the Island Tour - a four night tour with two shows at the Nassau Coliseum in Uniondale, New York on Long Island and another two at the Providence Civic Center in Providence, Rhode Island.
+In April 1998, the band embarked on the Island Tour – a four night tour with two shows at the Nassau Coliseum in Uniondale, New York on Long Island and another two at the Providence Civic Center in Providence, Rhode Island.
 The four concerts are highly regarded by fans due to the band's exploration of a jazz-funk musical style they had been playing for the previous year, which Anastasio dubbed "cowfunk".
 The band performed the tour in the middle of studio sessions for their seventh album, and were inspired by the quality of their performances to further incorporate the cowfunk style into subsequent sessions.
 The resulting album, The Story of the Ghost, was released in October 1998.
-The album's first single "Birds of a Feather", which had been premiered on the Island Tour, became a #14 hit on Billboard's Adult Alternative Songs chart.
+The album's first single "Birds of a Feather", which had been premiered on the Island Tour, became a No. 14 hit on Billboard's Adult Alternative Songs chart.
 To promote The Story of the Ghost, Phish performed several songs from the album on the public television music show Sessions at West 54th in October 1998, and were interviewed for the program by its host David Byrne of Talking Heads.

-In the summer of 1998, The band held Lemonwheel, their second festival at Loring Air Force Base in Maine.
+In the summer of 1998, the band held Lemonwheel, their second festival at Loring Air Force Base in Maine.
 The two-day event attracted 60,000 attendees.
 The band played another summer festival in 1999, called Camp Oswego and held at the Oswego County Airport in Volney, New York.
 Unlike other Phish festivals, Camp Oswego featured a prominent second stage of additional performers aside from Phish, including Del McCoury, The Slip and Ozomatli.

 In July 1999, the band released an album of improvisational instrumentals titled The Siket Disc.
 The band followed that release with Hampton Comes Alive, a six-disc box set released in November 1999, which contained the entirety of their performances on November 20 and 21, 1998 at the Hampton Coliseum in Hampton, Virginia.
 The set marked the first time that complete recordings of Phish concerts were officially released by Elektra Records.

 To celebrate the new millennium, Phish hosted a two-day outdoor festival at the Big Cypress Seminole Indian Reservation in Florida in December 1999.
-The festival's climactic New Year's Eve concert, referred to by fans as simply "The Show," started at 11:35 p.m. on December 31, 1999, and continued through to sunrise on January 1, 2000, approximately eight hours later.
+The festival's climactic New Year's Eve concert, referred to by fans as simply "The Show", started at 11:35 p.m. on December 31, 1999, and continued through to sunrise on January 1, 2000, approximately eight hours later.
 The band's performance of the song "Heavy Things" at the festival was broadcast live as part of ABC's 2000 Today millennium coverage, giving the band their biggest television audience up to that point.
 75,000 people attended the sold-out two-day festival.
-In 2017, Rolling Stone named the Big Cypress festival one of the "50 Greatest Concerts of the Last 50 Years."
+In 2017, Rolling Stone named the Big Cypress festival one of the "50 Greatest Concerts of the Last 50 Years".